zmike/zmike.github.io/_posts/2021-07-29-the-update.md

 * KHR_timeline_semaphores

 Also under the hood now is a [new 2D rasterizer from VMWare](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/11969) which yields "a 2x to 3x performance improvement for 2D workloads".

+## Why Aren't You Using Lavapipe Yet?
+Have a big Vulkan-using project?
+Do you constantly have to worry about breakages from all manner of patches being merged without testing?
+Can't afford or too lazy to set up and maintain actual hardware for testing?

+Why not Lavapipe?

+Seriously, why not?
+If there's features missing that you need for your project, open tickets so we know what to work on.